 If you have room for just one tent in your busy life (or condo), and you like to do it all, the Hubba Hubba should be at the top of your list.
 Our Hubba Series of MSR tents are legendary for their all-around performance, taking on everything from high-mileage backpacks to car camping adventures.
 They feature the added versatility of a fabric canopy for more privacy and added warmth in shoulder-season conditions, a setup-friendly, freestanding design and tougher fabrics that will handle the frequent use typical for a tent so versatile.
 If you love this tent and need even more room, add a Gear Shed for a giant boost in covered space for added gear.

 Elixir™ 1, 2, 3, 4

 Are shorter backpacks with more creature comforts your thing?
 Maybe you’d rather sacrifice some weight savings for the added durability and space needed for spending a lot of time in your tent.
 The Elixir tents deliver just that with a little more of everything: space, protection and durability.
-The Elixirs are built with the same reliable 70D nylon floors as the Zoic tents, while a fabric canopy adds warmth and privacy with just enough mesh for great ventilation and visibility when not using the rainfly.
-Just like the Hubba Hubba tents, the Gear Shed works with the Elixr 1, 2 and 3 tents, adding nearly 27 square feet of added vestibule coverage for gear, bikes and more.
+The Elixirs are built the reliable 70D nylon floors, while a fabric canopy adds warmth and privacy with just enough mesh for great ventilation and visibility when not using the rainfly.
+Just like the Hubba Hubba tents, the Gear Shed works with the Elixir 1, 2 and 3 tents, adding nearly 27 square feet of added vestibule coverage for gear, bikes and more.